 Simonton added elements of meditation and emotional support to a cancer treatment program at Travis Air Force Base in California in the early 1970s and a few years later at a research and counseling center, he founded in Fort Worth.
 He felt – and insisted he could demonstrate – that meditation and emotional support gave patients more of a sense of control over their cancer.

 His work was instrumental in the development of what is now referred to as Guided Imagery.
 He taught his own patients to visualize their bodies in a literal war with cancer, cell by cell – and winning.
-Guided imagery, or mental imagery, is widely accepted and used now to manage the side-effects of cancer, specifically tension, blood pressure, and pain.
+Guided imagery, or mental imagery, is widely accepted and used now to manage the side effects of cancer, specifically tension, blood pressure, and pain.

 Guided Imagery Helps Manage Pain and Relaxation

 Researchers in Southern California say they’ve concluded that while fear and stress don’t cause pain, they can amplify it, and the reduction of tension in the body can reduce its effects.
-They also maintain lower tension can also boost the body’s immune system.
+They also maintain lower tension and can also boost the body’s immune system.
 The research, they say, shows that pleasing images created in the imagination in one part of the brain can actually ease chronic pain in another part of the brain and that in some patients the imaginary image is so strong the brain believes it to be real.

 The images themselves are created by the patient, who is ‘guided’ into a physically relaxed state where all of the senses are used – to see every detail of the scene, smell all of the aromas, and hear all of the sounds.
 Patients can be taught to guide themselves into relaxation, deeper and quicker each time with practice, and stay as long as they want to escape the stressors on the body.